ivan-m/LambdaJam-Parsing-exercises/README.md

 file](LambdaJam-Parsing-exercises.cabal) and ignore any suggestions to run them).

+You should probably do an initial build of the this repository before coming to the workshop to make sure you've downloaded all dependencies.

 You have a few options on how to build and run the exercises:

 1. `cabal-install`: I recommend you use the new Nix-style commands